igor-marinescu/RPico_CDC_UART/README.md

 ### Test Setups

-Depending which UART mode is tested (Peripherl-UART or PIO-UART) one of the following two test-setups is used:
+Depending on which UART mode is being tested (Peripheral-UART or PIO-UART), use one of the following setups:

 __Peripheral-UART mode: RPico + USB Serial Adapter__

 !["Pico-to-USB"](docs/test_setup_pico_usb_serial.png "RPico + USB Serial Adapter")

-When testing Peripheral-UART mode, a standard USB Serial Adapter TTL can be used (for example FT232 module).
-The RXD signal from RPico is connected to the TXD signal of the USB Serial Adapter, and the TXD signal from RPico is connected to the RXD signal of the USB Serial Adapter.
-Both devices are connected to USB ports to a PC.
-The RPico is detected as `/dev/ttyACMx` and the USB Serial Adapter as `/dev/ttyUSBx`.
+Connect RXD↔TXD and TXD↔RXD between RPico and a USB Serial Adapter (e.g., FT232).
+Both devices are connected to the PC via USB.
+RPico appears as `/dev/ttyACMx` and the adapter as `/dev/ttyUSBx`.

 __PIO-UART mode: 2 x RPico__

 !["Pico-to-Pico"](docs/test_setup_pico_pico.png "2 x RPico")

-When testing PIO-UART mode, two RPico could be used (the standard USB Serial Adapter TTL do not recognize the non-standard frame formats and baudrates and therefore cannot be used).
-The RXD signal from one RPico is connected to the TXD signal of the second RPico and vice versa.
-Both devices are connected to USB ports to a PC.
-Both RPico are detected as `/dev/ttyACMx`.
+When testing PIO-UART mode, two RPico boards are used.
+Standard USB–Serial adapters cannot recognize non-standard frame formats or baud rates.
+Connect RXD↔TXD between the two devices; both will appear as `/dev/ttyACMx`.

 ### Test using sertest.py

-`sertest.py` script executes a data transfer test from one device to the second device.
-The script sends data packets of a specific length and containing a specific data template to one device, meanwhile recieves all incoming data from the second device.
-If the data received from the second device matches the data sent to the first device - the test passed, if not - the test failed.

-The scripts allows to automatically execute multiple tests with different data packet lengts.
-In this case, a starting packet length and an ending packet length are specified - the script performs a series of tests with different packet lengths within this range.

-The scripts allows to automatically change the direction of the data transfer for every data packet: direct - from first device to second device, reverse - from second device to first device, repeatedly - first device to second device and vice versa repeatedly, random - randomly from one deivce to other device.
+The `test/sertest.py` script performs data transfer tests between two devices.
+It sends data packets of specified length and content from one device while receiving data on the other.
+If the received data matches the sent data, the test passes.

+The script can:

+- Execute multiple tests with varying packet lengths (defined by `FROM_VALUE` and `TO_VALUE`).

+- Change transfer direction automatically (direct, reverse, alternating, or random).

-In case of testing Peripheral-UART mode, the script automatically configures the RPico with required UART settings.
+For Peripheral-UART mode, sertest.py automatically configures the UART settings.

-In case of testing PIO-UART mode, the script cannot configure the RPico UART settings (the UART settings are hardcoded).
-In this case, before executing the test, a correct configuration must be set in `CMakeLists.txt` and the resulting Firmware uploaded into RPico.
+For PIO-UART mode, settings must be preconfigured in `CMakeLists.txt` and firmware rebuilt.

 The script accepts the following arguments: